 The building shown directly above, Lamont Young's home on Pizzofalcone, has had a gloomy history, which, however, may now be taking a turn for the better.
 First of all, Young named the villa for his wife, Ebe Cazzani, and technically it is still called Villa Ebe.
-Second, Lamont Young, distraught at the turn his own life had taken (his plans for the city had been rejected, and his own view of the sea from the historic height of Greek Naples was now closed to him forever by block after block of new high-rise hotels thrown up by the risanamento—in short, he was a failure) committed suicide by pistol-shot in the villa.
+Second, Lamont Young, distraught at the turn his own life had taken (his plans for the city had been rejected, and his own view of the sea from the historic height of Greek Naples was now closed to him forever by block after block of new high-rise hotels thrown up by the risanamento —in short, he was a failure) committed suicide by pistol-shot in the villa.
 The premises decayed over the decades, somehow survived WWII but continued to decay.
 The arson attempt to destroy the premises in 2000 was serious and was almost the death knell for Villa Ebe.
 Yet, on the verge of demolition, it was saved: good-hearted volunteers, private organizations and the city got together to save it.
 For the last two years, work has been going on to restore "The Gardens of Villa Ebe," to restore the interior and turn it into a tribute to its architect.
-The practical but quaint (if that is the word!) (pictured, above left) switch-back ramp leading up to the villa has already been renamed the rampe Lamont Young (number 8 on this map).
+The practical but quaint (if that is the word!) (pictured, above right) switch-back ramp leading up to the villa has already been renamed the rampe Lamont Young (number 8 on this map).
 God, I hope they don't screw this one up.

 The Aselmeyer Castle